-Figure 1-4.
+Figure 1-2.
 Endianness Option in Advanced Settings for New CCS Project

-6. Use the small arrows to switch back to viewing the "Project templates and examples" area.
+- 6. Use the small arrows to switch back to viewing the "Project templates and examples" area.
 Select the SYS/BIOS project template you want to use.
-Then, click Next.

-- 7. On the RTSC Configuration Settings page of the New CCS Project dialog, notice that the Target for the configuration is automatically set to a big-endian target because you selected the big-endian architecture on the previous page of the New CCS Project wizard.
-For example, if you are using a C64x+ device, the Target may be ti.targets.C64P\big\endian. - 8.
+Then, click Next. - 7.
+On the RTSC Configuration Settings page of the New CCS Project dialog, notice that the Target for the configuration is automatically set to a big-endian target because you selected the big-endian architecture on the previous page of the New CCS Project wizard.
+For example, if you are using a C6748 device, the Target may be ti.targets.C674\big\endian. - 8.
 Click on the Platform field.
 CCS will search for platforms that match the Target.
 Open the drop-down list of Platforms and choose your board or device.
-For example, ti.platforms.evmDM6437.
+For example, ti.platforms.evm6748. - 9.
+Click Finish to create the CCS project.